 The Subnational Level is the National Solution

 We hope your visit will inspire you to new thinking about the U.S.-China relationship, the most important international relationship shaping the outcome of the 21st century.
 International issues dominate the national news, yet every day subnational leaders accomplish great goals between our two nations.
 The relationship is both complex and complicated.
 Old problems are changing.
 New actors question the old solutions.
 Unexpected and creative sources produce solutions for new problems.
 Though the future is uncertain, at The Tai Initiative we believe an opportunity currently exists for citizens of both countries to play an active role in shaping a positive outcome for the sake of humanity.
 Enjoy your exploration around the website and join us.

 泰论坛 (tailuntan): The Tai Initiative Forum

 Hundreds of subnational leaders in the U.S.-China relationship need to be heard!
-How can you hear them if Listen to them through this new series designed to further generate dialogue on civilization.
+Listen through this series generating dialogue on our two civilizations.
 What does it mean to be American?
 What does it mean to be Chinese?
 How do the activities of The Tai Initiative and others contribute to the longer dialogue defining our relationship?
 Explore these questions with us in each session, to contribute your thoughts and experience.